ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 ------

-# First step is to get data from the csv files into R data sets
+# First step is to get data from the csv files into R data sets beers, breweries

 ```r